NicolasProvencher/Provencher_and_all_2026/README.md

 # TIS Transformer script
-the add_tis.py script is a script that takes a csv with columns transcript_id and TIS_pos containing a ensembl transcript ID and a tis position to be added to the TIS Transformer h5 database between the date and inference step
+the add_tis.py script is a script that takes a csv with columns transcript_id and TIS_pos containing a ensembl transcript ID and a tis position to be added to the TIS Transformer h5 database between the data and inference step

 # Ribotie Pipeline

-This repository contains a Nextflow-based pipeline for ribosome profiling data analysis using Ribotie as an ORF caller.
+This repository contains a Nextflow-based ribosome profiling pipeline using Ribotie as an ORF caller.
 The pipeline is organized into several modules, including quality control (QC), alignment, and downstream analysis.
 Ribotie needs a gpu to fonction.

 This repository's goal is mainly to share the arguments and details used at each step of the pipeline